Back Up & Restore

 - Click Import Settings and choose a backup file.

-- If the backup had Twitch connected, you decide whether to reconnect it:
+- Decide on Twitch.
+If the backup had Twitch connected, you choose:

 - On: WolfWave restores your channel and asks you to sign in to Twitch again (your login was never in the file).